 Finding Money for College Is a Struggle For Most…

 The results of this poll, which was done collaboratively between LendEDU and FundingU, uncovered that the majority of college students applying for non-cosigned student loans were unable to find enough money to afford their college education during the 2017-2018 academic year.

 54.65 percent of the respondents answered “no” when asked if they had found enough funding for the 2017-2018 school year.
 Only 45.35 percent of poll participants were successful in putting together enough money to afford their college education.

 And the Ramifications Are Severe

-FundingU and LendEDU wanted to hear more from those college students without a cosigner that lacked the necessary money to spend their 2017-2018 year on a college campus.
+FundingU and LendEDU wanted to hear more from those students who took out student loans without a cosigner that lacked the necessary money to spend their 2017-2018 year on a college campus.

 The following question was proposed: “How did it affect your college plans?”